 - How much does graphic design cost

-The answer to all of these questions is ‘it depends’.
-In each case the cost depends on the scope of the task and the characteristics of the situation.
+The answer in each case is ‘it depends’.
+The cost depends on the scope of the task and the characteristics of the situation.

 In the house building example the cost depends on factors such as:

 - the size of the house (number of rooms, single or multi-storey)

 - the construction material (frame, exterior, roof, interior)